Inflation Reduction Act FAQs

 Q: What is the Inflation Reduction Act?

-A: The Inflation Reduction Act of 2022 (IRA) is a recently passed U.S. law designed to advance clean energy and greenhouse gas emissions through support for investment in domestic energy production, energy efficiency and beneficial electrification.
+A: The Inflation Reduction Act of 2022 (IRA or Act) is a law designed to advance clean energy and reduce greenhouse gas emissions through support for investment in domestic energy production, energy efficiency, and electrification.
 The legislation provides over $10 billion in rebates and tax credits to help households install important home upgrades, increase energy efficiency, and use renewable energy.

 Q: When will the IRA go into effect?

 A: The Act was signed into law on August 16, 2022.
 The Act includes multiple programs designed to assist owners, renters, and landlords of single- and multi-family homes and buildings.
-Some energy savings programs, such as tax credits, are available for improvements made starting in 2023 and others, such as state specific incentive programs, will be further developed over the coming year.
+Some energy savings programs, such as tax credits, are already available to support home improvement projects, while federal and state agencies are still working to develop rules and guidelines for other programs.

 Q: How could my home benefit from the IRA?

-A: The Act includes tax credits and rebates designed to reduce the cost of increasing your home's energy efficiency, thus lowering overall energy use, and enhancing comfort and indoor air quality.
+A: The Act includes tax credits and rebates designed to reduce the cost of increasing your home's energy efficiency and of transitioning to clean energy sources.
 Specifically supported measures include weatherization, distributed energy resources (solar PV and batteries) and various forms of electrification, including support for high-efficiency heat pumps, induction cooktops, heat pump hot water heaters and electrical upgrades.

 Q: How does the IRA address climate change?

 A: About 20% of all greenhouse gas emissions come from the residential housing sector.
-The Act provides financial incentives to stop energy waste and potentially reduce these emissions by up to 40%.
+The Act provides financial incentives to reduce energy use and transition to clean energy sources.

-Q: How does the IRA help me save money through the Energize Connecticut energy efficiency programs?
+Q: How does the IRA work with the Energize Connecticut energy efficiency programs to help me save money?

-A: In addition to tax credits that taxpayers can claim directly, the Act includes almost $8.6 billion in federal grants issued to individual state energy offices to develop and implement rebate programs.
-In Connecticut, these programs will be developed by the Department of Energy and Environmental Protection.
-The Sponsors of Energize Connecticut will coordinate efforts with the state of Connecticut in the development of programs and offerings that utilize the IRA funds.
+A: In addition to tax credits that taxpayers can claim directly, the Act includes almost $8.6 billion in federal grants issued to individual state energy offices to develop and implement rebate and incentive programs.
+In Connecticut, this will be administered through the Department of Energy and Environmental Protection (DEEP).
+The Energize CT Sponsors are coordinating with the DEEP in the development of energy efficiency programs and offerings that utilize the IRA funds.

 Q: Do I need to wait for the IRA funded programs to be made available before I start an energy efficiency project?

-A: The Sponsors of Energize Connecticut already offer significant rebates and incentives designed to save homeowners, renters and landlords money through supporting energy efficiency solutions that lower energy costs.
-While the IRA funds may provide additional options in the coming year, Connecticut residents and businesses can make energy efficiency improvements now with the existing Energize Connecticut program offerings to start saving money and driving environmental benefits immediately.
+A: The Energize CT Sponsors already offer significant rebates and incentives designed to save homeowners, renters, and landlords money through supporting energy efficiency solutions that lower energy costs.
+While the IRA’s programs continue to roll out, Connecticut residents and businesses can make energy efficiency improvements now with the existing Energize CT program offerings and federal tax credits.
+Find more information about Energize CT residential rebates and incentives here, and review our guide to IRA tax incentives, which the Energize CT Sponsors co-created with Rewiring America, to learn how you can benefit today.

 Q: What IRA rebate program is available to all homeowners and landlords?